browserify/watchify/readme.markdown

 }
 ```

-### options
+#### Options

 You can to pass an additional options object as a second parameter of
 watchify.
 Its properties are:

-`opts.delay` is the amount of time in milliseconds to wait before emitting
+`options.delay` is the amount of time in milliseconds to wait before emitting
 an "update" event after a change.
 Defaults to `100`.

-`opts.ignoreWatch` ignores monitoring files for changes.
+`options.ignoreWatch` ignores monitoring files for changes.
 If set to `true`,
 then `**/node_modules/**` will be ignored.
 For other possible values see
 Chokidar's [documentation](https://github.com/paulmillr/chokidar#path-filtering) on "ignored".

-`opts.poll` enables polling to monitor for changes.
+`options.poll` enables polling to monitor for changes.
 If set to `true`, then
 a polling interval of 100ms is used.
 If set to a number, then that amount of
 milliseconds will be the polling interval.
 For more info see Chokidar's
 [documentation](https://github.com/paulmillr/chokidar#performance) on